adversarial-training-capstone-project/adversarial-training-capstone-project.github.io/_posts/2022-03-07-improving-robustness-via-adversarial-training.md

 **An adversarial example is an intentionally mislabeled image by altering the pixel values so that the changes made to the image are indistinguishable to the human eye, but recognizable by a model.**

-Although it is obvious to us that this is an image of a pig, the model interprets this as an airliner given the small perturbations added to the pixel values of this image.
+Although it is obvious to us that this is an image of a pig, the model interprets this as an airliner given the small perturbations added to the pixel values of this image [4].

 ![Pig](/assets/img/pig.png){: .mx-auto.d-block :}
-*Taken from gradientscience.org*{: .mx-auto.d-block :}

 This poses a particular threat to safety-critical applications of ML, notably self-driving cars, as the noise can be intentionally optimized on the inputted data to control the decisions made by the model.
 For instance, an input source can face intentional corruption to where certain objects on the road are no longer detected such as pedestrians.